karmaniverous/blog/_posts/2023-01-10-a-modern-agile-project-manifesto.md

 {: .notice--warning}

-**Jira & Confluence are complex products!** My goal with this article is not to to teach you how to configure Atlassian tools, but to articulate a solid starting point for your Agile process.
+**Jira & Confluence are complex products!** My goal with this article is not to teach you how to configure Atlassian tools, but to articulate a solid starting point for your Agile process.
 Tweaking your tools is up to you.
 If you get stuck, [leave a comment](#disqus_thread) and I'll see if I can help.

 ## Agile @Karmaniverous